-January 1, 2017 Semi-annual Practical Design Savings Report Page 3
+July 1, 2017 Semi-annual Practical Design Savings Report Page 3

-Additionally, to effectively capture the savings attributable to practical design decisions WSDOT will remove the impact of inflation from the calculation of project savings.
+The report includes Connecting Washington line-item projects in the following programs: Highway Construction Improvement and Preservation, Washington State Ferries Capital, Rail Capital, Facility Capital and Local Programs Capital as reflected on the latest legislative project list once design is completed.
+Programmatic items included in the legislative project list such as the Highway System Preservation, fish barrier removal, ferry vessel and terminal preservation, grant programs for bicycle/pedestrian, transit and rail projects are assumed to be fixed levels of investment intended to deliver as much of the identified work as possible over the 16-year period.
+Therefore, programmatic entries will not be included in this report.
+Additionally, to capture the savings attributable to practical design decisions, WSDOT will remove the impact of inflation from the calculation of project savings.
 The detailed information in these reports will capture practical design savings based on a constant dollar comparison between the original (uninflated) legislative project budget and the (uninflated) project estimate at the time of advertisement.
 Furthermore, WSDOT assumes that the issuance of the Request for Proposal (RFP) represents completion of 30 percent design for calculating the savings attributable to practical design on design-build projects.
 Additional assumptions associated with this report include:

 - Projects that have already been designed using non-CW funding and have only construction funded through CW will not have any practical design savings reported.
-Savings from these projects will be reflected in other currently required reporting elements. - Projects where CW does not fully complete the design of a project will be reported on at the end of the design phase or when available funding is used, whichever comes first.
+Savings from these projects will be reflected in other currently required reporting elements. - Projects where CW does not complete the design will be reported at the end of the design phase, or when available funding is used.
 Other required reporting elements will not be reported on until construction funding becomes available. - Planning studies for which there is unused funding will be included in this report at the conclusion of the study. - Local projects will be "self-reported" by the local jurisdiction to WSDOT's Local Programs Office and will be compared to the most recent available project cost estimate.